Feedback through graph motifs relates structure and function in complex networks: Network transfer function determined by motif cumulants

-Here $I$ is the identity matrix, $e=\frac{1}{\sqrt{N}}(1,\ldots,1)^\tsp$.
-We are interested in how the structure of network connectivity $W$ affects the network transfer function $G(s)$.
-Insights developed in~\citep{Hu:2013vh,Hu:2014gs} allow us to establish an elegant relationship between $G(s)$ and highly simplified statistical features of $W$.
-These features are the connectivity motifs (Fig.~\ref{F:set_up}{\bf B}), quantified via network statistics we refer to as {\it motif cumulants} \saa.
-For a connectivity matrix $W$, motif cumulants quantify the empirical frequency of ``pure" motif structures of a given size, $\kappa_n$ for chain of length $n$, over and above the frequency expected from smaller motifs that form its building blocks.
+We now show how the connectivity $W$ determines the network transfer function $G(s)$.
+From Eq.~\eqref{E:transfer_G_BC}, it appears that all aspects of $W$, such as each entry or eigenvalue, may affect $G(s)$.
+However, we show that only a small, highly simplified set of statistical features of $W$ determine the network transfer function $G(s)$.
+These features are chain motifs, quantified via {\it motif cumulants}, a key tool introduced in ~\cite{Hu:2013vh, Hu:2014gs} to capture higher order connectivity structures in complex networks (Fig.~\ref{fig:example_motifs}A). {\hl Motif cumulants, previously used to efficiently predict global levels of network synchrony from local connectivity structures ~\cite{Hu:2013vh, Hu:2014gs} ,} quantify the frequency of ``pure" motif structures of a given size, over and above the frequency expected from smaller motifs that form its building blocks.
+A positive motif cumulant indicates an over-representation of a certain motif, whereas a negative motif cumulant indicates an under-representation.